Git-PratikVyas/Finetuning-LORA/README.md

-# Finetuned google/gemma-2-9b-it with LORA, serving on GKE using vLLM
+# Finetuned gemma-2-27b-it and gemma-2-9b-it with LORA, serving on GKE using vLLM
-- Finetuned pretrained decoder only model google/gemma-2-9b-it with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
+- Finetuned pretrained decoder only model gemma-2-27b-it and gemma-2-9b-it with [LORA](https://arxiv.org/abs/2106.09685) for (abstracrive ) summarization task.
 - Used [Huggingface Accelerate](https://huggingface.co/docs/accelerate/index) for distributed training
-- Pushed finetuned model to [Huggingface Hub](https://huggingface.co/Prat/gemma-2-9b-it_ft_summarizer_v1) hub for deployment on GKE ( or anyother cloud ).
+- Pushed finetuned model to [Huggingface Hub](https://huggingface.co/Prat/gemma-2-27b-it-ft-summarizer-v1) hub for deployment on GKE ( or anyother cloud ).
 - Serve model using GPUs on GKE with [vLLM](https://docs.vllm.ai/en/latest/) for distributed inference.
 - Find finetuning matrices at [FinetuningMetrics](https://github.com/Git-PratikVyas/Finetuning-LORA/tree/main/FinetuningMetrics)